Lattay/texspell/README.md

 - *g:texspell_engine*: select the backend, by default 'languagetool'
 - *g:texspell_lang*: select the language, by default 'en', you can put whatever the backend support.
+- *g:texspell_disable* and *b:texspell_disable*: disable at startup, waiting for
+  a call to TexSpellEnable

 LanguageTool specific options:
 - *g:texspell_languagetool_path*: path to the installation directory
 - *g:texspell_languagetool_port*: port the server should be bound to

 Available commands:
+- TexSpellDisable: stop everything, disable checking, clear highlighting etc... only TexSpellEnable have effect after this
+- TexSpellEnable: restart everything after TexSpellEnable
 - TexSpellStart: start whatever need to be started to make the check
 - TexSpellCheck: request a check, automatically start everything if TexSpellStart have not been used yet